 Selma is a somewhat small town located in the state of North Carolina.
 With a population of 6,307 people and three constituent neighborhoods, Selma is the 128th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Selma is generally considered to be a blue-collar town.
-46.01% of the Selma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Selma is a town of construction workers and builders, service providers, and sales and office workers.
-There are especially a lot of people living in Selma who work in food service (12.19%), office and administrative support (12.05%), and sales jobs (6.21%).
+When you are in Selma, you'll notice that it is more blue-collar than most other communities in America.
+39.98% of Selma’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Selma is a town of service providers, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Selma who work in food service (13.00%), office and administrative support (11.53%), and sales jobs (7.62%).

 Selma is an extremely ethnically-diverse town.
 The people who call Selma home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Selma residents report their race to be White, followed by Black or African-American.
-Selma also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 49.24% of the town’s residents.
-Important ancestries of people in Selma include English, German, Portuguese, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Selma, accounting for 46.72% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Selma residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Selma include English, Scots-Irish, Portuguese, and German.

 The most common language spoken in Selma is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Spanish and Chinese.